Sinking of the Titanic: Departure of the lifeboats

 Much nearer was SS Californian, which had warned Titanic of ice a few hours earlier.
 Apprehensive at his ship being caught in a large field of drift ice, Californian's captain, Stanley Lord, had decided at about 22:00 to halt for the night and wait for daylight to find a way through the ice field.
 At 23:30, 10 minutes before Titanic hit the iceberg, Californian's sole radio operator, Cyril Evans, shut his set down for the night and went to bed.
 On the bridge her third officer, Charles Groves, saw a large vessel to starboard around 10 to 12 mi away.
 It made a sudden turn to port and stopped.
 If the radio operator of Californian had stayed at his post fifteen minutes longer, hundreds of lives might have been saved.
 A little over an hour later, Second Officer Herbert Stone saw five white rockets exploding above the stopped ship.
 Unsure what the rockets meant, he called Captain Lord, who was resting in the chartroom, and reported the sighting.
 Lord did not act on the report, but Stone was perturbed: "A ship is not going to fire rockets at sea for nothing," he told a colleague.

 By this time, it was clear to those on Titanic that the ship was indeed sinking and there would not be enough lifeboat places for everyone.
 Some still clung to the hope that the worst would not happen: when Eloise Hughes Smith pleaded whether Lucian, her husband of two months, could go with her, Captain Smith ignored her, shouting again through his megaphone the message of women and children first.
 Lucian said, "Never mind, captain, about that; I will see that she gets in the boat", before telling Eloise, "I never expected to ask you to obey, but this is one time you must.
 It is only a matter of form to have women and children first.
 The ship is thoroughly equipped and everyone on her will be saved."
-Charlotte Collyer's husband Harvey called to his wife as she was put in a lifeboat, "Go, Lottie!
+Charlotte Collyer's husband Harvey called to his wife as two seamen hauled her into a lifeboat, "Go, Lottie!
 For God's sake, be brave and go!
 I'll get a seat in another boat!"
 Neither man survived.
+Tillie Taussig had to be dragged away from her husband (Emil Taussig) and put into lifeboat No. 8 with her daughter.
+When Celiney Yasbeck saw Mr. Yasbeck would not be joining her in her boat, she tried in vain to return to him as it dropped to the sea.